psfer07/Urftilities/README.md

 This will pop up in your desktop a command prompt window that will give you some help to launch Urftilities.
 Alternatively from using the command line, you can get Urftilities from [releases](https://github.com/psfer07/Urftilities/releases).

+To open it is very simple.
+Locate the downloaded folder (Urftilities-[versionname]) and open the deploy.bat from there.

 # Usage

 This program has two modes for execution with multiple parameters to customize its execution on your system.